PulseWaves/Specification/specification.rst

   Specifies the temporal unit of sampling in nanoseconds that sample the waveform.
 One nanosecond (1e-9 seconds) is 1,000 picoseconds (1e-12 seconds).
 If multiple sample resolutions are used by the following "Sampling Records" then the shortest common multiple is specified here.

 Scanner Index:
   There may be several laser scanning units that are simultaneously storing their output to the same PulseWaves file.
-They can be then be distinguished by letting their pulse descriptors index a different Scanner VLR.
-The default is 0 which indictes that no Scanner VLR is being specified.
+They can be then be distinguished by letting their pulse descriptors index a different scanner.
+The default is 0 which indicates that no particular scanner is specified.
+Up to 255 different scanners can be specified.

 Compression:
   In the current version this is always 0.